Wellington Inner City Bypass: Construction and opening

 Construction of the bypass began in March 2005, with removal and movement of sixteen heritage buildings (including four heritage shops in upper Cuba Street).

 In December 2006, the new northbound route of State Highway 1 along the new Karo Drive trench was opened, followed by the opening of the new Vivian Street offramp in March 2007.
 Prior to the opening, a 'Walk the Bypass' event was held that raised $5000 for the Karori Wildlife Sanctuary.

 Arras Tunnel

 In September 2014, the bypass was moved into the new cut-and-cover Arras Tunnel between the Basin Reserve and Taranaki Street, removing the Tory Street intersection.
-The space above the tunnel was used for the Pukeahu National War Memorial Park, and the name of the tunnel was chosen to honour the efforts of the New Zealand Tunnelling Company in the French town of Arras during the First World War.
+The name of the tunnel was chosen to honour the efforts of the New Zealand Tunnelling Company in the French town of Arras during the First World War.
 The tunnel walls are decorated with 273 decorative poppies as a further memorial.
+The space above the tunnel was used for the Pukeahu National War Memorial Park.

 During construction of the tunnel, two still-in-use historic sewers (including a brick sewer over a century old) were protected from damage.
 In addition, the foundations of the nearby Mount Cook Police Barracks were protected by a 90 metre long wall of steel piles.